Social inhibition: Biological factors

-Another possible explanation for increased social inhibition has to do with biological factors.
+Another plausible explanation for increased social inhibition has to do with biological factors.
 A study of brain activity in those who rate high on the scale for social inhibition showed a number of brain areas that are related to the heightened inhibitions.
 In their study the researchers aimed to find the link between socially inhibited individuals and an over activation of the cortical social brain network.
 The researchers did this by examining the brain activity of individuals who rate high in social inhibition as they respond to video clips of facial and bodily expressions that were potentially threatening.
 What the researchers found was that those who rate high in social inhibition show an overactive orbitofrontal cortex, left temporo-parietal junction, and right extrastriate body area.
 When the threat -related activity was being presented to the participants, these areas of the brain showed increased activity in comparison to those who do not rate high for social inhibition.
 What the researchers speculate is that, in this instance, hyperactivity in these brain structures does not mean better functioning.
 Further, "the orbitofrontal cortex is connected with areas that underlie emotional function and empathy".
 This relates to one's ability to stimulate how another person feels in their own facial displays.
 The over activity and decreased function of these brain structures can affect individuals by increasing social inhibition and behaviors related to social inhibition.